The 20 Types of Finches Found in the United States! (2021)

 Black Rosy-Finches are incredibly unique birds.
-To find them in summer, you will need to head above the treeline.
+To find them in summer, you’ll need to head above the tree line.
 They nest on the sides of cliffs and other mountainous areas where few people ever travel.

 Black Rosy-Finch Range Map

 In winter, they come down from the mountains a bit to escape the cold.
-They form large flocks and are found roosting together in caves, mineshafts, and inside barns.
+They form large flocks and roost together in caves, mineshafts, and inside barns.

 Black Rosy-Finches will even visit bird feeders in the United States during winter!
 To attract them, try offering sunflower and Nyjer seeds on platform feeders or scattering them on the ground.